sizhky/sizhky.github.io/_posts/2017-12-30-probability-vs-density.markdown

 It is all well and good until we face a common issue.
 What if there are _infinite_ possibilities?
 How many probabilities are we going to compute?

-## Part Two: The Shitty PMF
+## Part Two: The PMF that wants to be PDF
 Let's brute force our way through a problem of infinite possibilities.
 A simple example would be a random _real_ number generator between 0 and 1/2.
 We generate 10000 numbers and bucket them into intervals of fixed width.
 E.g. We can see that roughly a fifth of the numbers would be between each 0.1 bucket
 <img src = '/assets/pdensity/3.bmp' width="450px" style="margin-top: 10px">
 But nothing stops us from fixing the bucket size, so we could make it smaller and smaller.
 <img src = '/assets/pdensity/4.bmp' width="600px" style="margin-top: 10px;margin-bottom: 10px">
 As you can see, the heights get smaller and smaller since the probability of a number falling in a smaller bucket is small.
 And here is the heart of the problem.
-The Shitty PMF is shitty because it is guaranteed to give 0 probabilities for every bucket at infinite precision.
+The PMF can never work for continuous distributions because it is guaranteed to give 0 probabilities for every bucket at infinite precision.
-But continuous distributions don't give a \*\*\* about the resolution of a histogram.
+But continuous distributions don't care about the resolution of a histogram.
 We both know our random-number-generator has a probability distribution.
 We just don't know what it is.
 We need a better tool to map a continous distribution.

 ## Part Three: The PDF (Probability _Density_ Function)
 Here's the thing about continous distributions - there are infinite values in any bucket.
 Hence, a PMF with infinite resolution would give a decent approximation of the _shape_ of the function even if it is at the cost of near-zero heights.
 So one could compromize on a decently large resolution and freeze the PMF so as to get the shape.
 Then the y-axis is rescaled such that the _area under the shape becomes 1_.
 In our case, this results in a rectangle with width 0.5 and height 2.
 This rescaling of y-axis itself is the normalizing factor, the _per_-ness in the density [#bullshitspiration](https://www.urbandictionary.com/define.php?term=bullshitspiration).
 <img src = '/assets/pdensity/5.bmp' width="600px" style="margin-top: 10px;margin-bottom: 10px">
-<div class = 'caption'>This is <b>not</b> a boa eating an elephant</div>
+<div class = 'caption'>This is <b>not</b> a boa that ate an elephant</div>
 <p class="side-note">On a side note - Kernel Density Estimation - is all about finding the most accurate PDF from given observations/histogram/PMF.
-I used an r-based function called 'density' to arrive at the above graph which uses IDK what KDE</p>
+I used an r-based function called 'density' to arrive at the above graph which uses a <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/4/41/Comparison_of_1D_histogram_and_KDE.png/800px-Comparison_of_1D_histogram_and_KDE.png">very simple technique</a></p>

 Now how _does_ one make sense of the graph?
 What does the 2 even mean?